kbukum/react-es6-skeleton/README.md

-# React ES6 Skeleton
+# React-ES6-Skeleton

-#### initial REACT & ES6 webpack project with support DEV , TEST and PROD environment configurations
+#### A skeleton project with must configurations and lots of explanations.

+RES = React-ES6-Skeleton

 ##### Motivation

-The javascript configurations can be complicated and sometimes we need to known a lot of thing to configure the project.
+Modern Javascript ecosystem caused complicated but vital application configurations.
+Sometimes we need to known a lot to configure a project.
+Most of the developers exhausted before even running the application for the first time.
-React ES6 Skeleton project is base configuration for starting to develop code with React by using ES6 style on webpack.
+RES aims to configure and explain all vital structural concepts for starting to develop code with React by using ES6 on webpack.

 #####  Requirements